 CONSIDERATIONS COMMENT YES NO Is the dog a "trained assistance dog"?
-A "trained assistance dog" can be called a: Does the dog perform task(s) or function(s) that mitigate the student's disability? hearing guiding retrieving objects carrying objects pulling a wheelchair opening doors seizure alert allergen alert diabetes alert balance or mobility assistance preventing or interrupting destructive or impulsive behavior Other:
+Identify type of assistance dog.
+A "trained assistance dog" can be called a: autism support dog hearing dog seizure responsive dog service dog guide dog TES NO A "trained assistance dog" is NOT called a: • skilled companion animal • therapy dog • social dog • facility dog • trained agility dog • police dog • search and rescue dog • helping dog • support dog 2.
+Does the dog perform task(s) or function(s) that mitigate the student's disability? hearing guiding retrieving objects carrying objects pulling a wheelchair opening doors seizure alert allergen alert diabetes alert balance or mobility assistance preventing or interrupting destructive or impulsive behavior Other:

-Has a medical professional confirmed the student's special need and recommended the use of an Assistance Dog?
-3. Do the dog and its primary handler have satisfactory proof of training?
-Certificate from ADI member organization provided?
+Has a medical professional confirmed the student's disabilities and diverse abilities and recommended the use of an Assistance Dog? prim satis Do the dog and its primary handler have satisfactory proof of training?
+Certificate from IGDF or ADI member organization provided?
+British Columbia Guide Dog and Assistance Dog Provincial ID Card?
 Other proof of training?
-Is it readily apparent that the dog is trained to do work or perform tasks for the disabled student?
+Is it readily apparent that the dog is trained to do work or perform tasks for the student with disabilities and diverse abilities.
 If a school employee serves as the primary handler during school hours: Is there a school employee willing to be trained?
 Will an outside professional provide the training?
 4. Does the dog have a current health certificate?
-Certificate from veterinarian provided?
-5. Does the dog meet all the Minimum Standards for an Assistance Dog?
+Certificate from veterinarian provided verifying up-to-date vaccinations?
+5. Does the dog have a municipal dog license?
+Proof of up-to-date municipal dog license?
+6. Does the dog meet all the Minimum Standards for an Assistance Dog?
 Based on observation: i.
 Dog is clean, well-groomed and does not have an offensive odor; ii.
 Dog does not urinate or defecate in inappropriate locations; iii.
 Dog does not vocalize unnecessarily, i.e., barking, growling or whining. iv.
-Dog does not solicit attention, visit or annoy any member of the general public; Dog shows no aggression towards people or other animals; and vi.
+Dog does not solicit attention, visit or annoy any member of the general public; v.
+Dog shows no aggression towards people or other animals; and vi.
 Dog does not solicit or steal food or other items from the general public.
-6. Is there a plan to communicate with the school community regarding the Assistance Dog?
+7. Is there a plan to communicate with the school community regarding the Assistance Dog?
 Information to be sent home to all students outlining the arrival, purpose and role of the Assistance Dog.
 Letter to be sent home in any of the classes when the Assistance Dog will be present.